princeton-pli/QRHead/README.md

 ## Reproducing Experiments on Long-Context Reasoning and BEIR Re-ranking
 Please refer to the [README](https://github.com/princeton-pli/QRHead/tree/main/exp_scripts) in `exp_scripts` for
 * QRHead detection
-* Running retrieval
+* Running and evaluating retrieval
-* Running generation
+* Running and evaluating generation

 ## Citation